torodb/stampede/documentation/docs/configuration/mongodb-connectivity.md

 ## Connect using Secure Socket Layer

-To enable SSL connectivity to MongoDB you have to make shure [MongoDB is correctly configured](https://docs.mongodb.com/manual/tutorial/configure-ssl/).
+To enable SSL connectivity to MongoDB you have to make sure [MongoDB is correctly configured](https://docs.mongodb.com/manual/tutorial/configure-ssl/).
-If the MongoDB certificate is not issued by a known Certification Authority you have to copy the CA file in a path accessible by ToroDB Stamepde.
+If the MongoDB certificate is not issued by a known Certification Authority you have to copy the CA file in a path accessible by ToroDB Stampede.
 For this example we assume the CA file is `rootCA.pem`.
 For testing purpose you may want to set property `/replication/ssl/allowInvalidHostnames` to `true` to skip host name validation check for the server certificate.